CiscoDevNet/intersight-powershell/docs/Set-IntersightPowerPolicy.md

 ```

 ### -PowerSaveMode
-Sets the Power Save mode of the System.
+Sets the Power Save mode of the Chassis.
+If the requested power budget is less than available power\u00a0capacity,  the additional PSUs not required to comply with redundancy policy are placed in Power Save mode.
 This option is only supported for Cisco UCS X series Chassis.\n* `Enabled` - Set the value to Enabled.\n* `Disabled` - Set the value to Disabled.

 ```yaml
 Type: PowerPolicy.PowerSaveModeEnum